County Galway Ireland · Co. Galway · Barna Save · Share

 Sep-Oct

 The locals prefer it.
-The woods are honest.
-The restaurants are back to serving the people who live here.
+The broadleaf wood turns, the beaches empty, the restaurants go back to serving the people who live here.

 ◉ Go